Interfacelab/ilab-media-tools/readme.txt

 6. Imgix settings.

 == Changelog ==

+= 2.1.18 =
+* PHP 5.6 related fixes.
+* Added PHP version compatibilty check to the Troubleshooter tool
+* The Troubleshooter tool is always enabled (as long as Storage is enabled)

 = 2.1.17 =
 * Added toggle to serve images from your storage provider using signed URLs (S3 only right now)